-This data monetization strategy is the simplest to implement, and typically operates on a direct business-to-customer (B2C) model.
-The data itself could be raw and unstructured, aggregated for a high-level overview, or anonymized when the source data contains personally identifiable information (PII).
-It is a form of direct data monetization.
+This data monetization strategy is the simplest to implement and typically operates on a direct business-to-customer (B2C) model.
+The data could be raw and unstructured, aggregated for a high-level overview, or anonymized when the source data contains personally identifiable information (PII).
+This is a form of direct data monetization.

-Where Data-as-a-Service delivers raw data for analysis by buyers, Insight-as-a-Service provides summarized analytical insights to buyers – think of valuable competitive insights or customer behavior trends.
-The insight itself is generated from numerous sources, including internal datasets and external primary and secondary data sources.
+Where Data-as-a-Service delivers raw data for analysis by buyers, Insight-as-a-Service provides summarized analytical insights, such as competitive insights or customer behavior trends.
+The insight is generated from numerous sources, including internal datasets and external primary and secondary data sources.

 Enterprises can sell these insights as a one-off report, or continuously through embedded analytics applications for ongoing revenue generation.
 This is another example of direct data monetization.

-At first glance, this approach will look similar to Insight-as-a-Service.
-Customers can access insights in return for payment.
-The difference here is the scope of data access and analytics functionality.
-Customers get real-time controlled access to analytics and BI visualization tools operated by the selling data provider.
-This data provider could be a research company with large-scale datasets on an industry; their product is customer experience insights and competitive advantage.
+For instance, customers get real-time controlled access to analytics and BI visualization tools operated by the selling data provider.
+This data provider could be a research company with large-scale datasets on an industry.
 This is another direct data monetization strategy.

 The benefit is zero setup and zero maintenance for the buyer, much like how cloud computing means enterprises do not need to manage server hardware.
-It is functionally similar to an internal analytics environment, except that ownership is solely with the data provider.
+It's functionally similar to an internal analytics environment, except that ownership is solely with the data provider.

 As an all-in-one solution, Analytics-as-a-Service offers the most potential to generate revenue for data providers, but also carries the greatest IT management burden.
-Overprovisioning data services access could also lead to data breaches and confidential information being leaked, mandating strict cybersecurity policies with this approach.
+Overprovisioning data services access could also lead to data breaches and leaked confidential information.
+Strict cybersecurity policies should be in place with this approach.

 Data-Driven Business Models

-A data-driven business model will aim to leverage every available source of data in pursuit of efficiency and productivity.
+A data-driven business model aims to leverage every available source of data in pursuit of efficiency and productivity.
 This could include sales, marketing, human resources, finance, or any other business department.
-This is an indirect data monetization method, serving to benefit the company by analyzing their own data.
+This is an indirect data monetization method, serving to benefit the company by analyzing its own data.

-When a server outage occurs, for instance, system logs and crash dump files are created.
-This data can be centralized and analyzed to identify repeating network problems and improve IT service desk productivity—indirectly monetizing the data.
+For example, system logs and crash dump files are created when a server outage occurs.
+This data can be centralized and analyzed to identify repeating network problems and improve IT service desk productivity.

-Here’s another example: Customer buying habits have changed, resulting in overstocking of certain products.
-Sales metrics can be analyzed to visualize sales volumes over time and proactively identify trends to improve supply chain efficiency and optimize stock levels—again, indirectly monetizing the data.
+Another example would be if customer buying habits have changed, causing products to become overstocked.
+Sales metrics can be analyzed to visualize sales volumes over time and proactively identify trends to improve supply chain efficiency and optimize stock levels.

 Extend this vision of full data utilization across the entire business, and you have a data-driven business model that relies on factual insights rather than the highest-paid-person's-opinion (HiPPO).